 You have to become an investigator of your mind and your body.

-One really important investigation is learning what foods work best for your wonderfully unique body.
+The one really important investigation is learning what foods work best for your wonderfully unique body.

 We take it for granted that we can eat whatever we want, especially if it’s “healthy.”